Maurice-Betzel/org.kie.server.thrift/README.md

 Object oriented, no schemas or data bindings, less boilerplate code

-Internal Kie Server use of Java Objects like BigDecimal or Date for all Thrift supported languages
+Internal Kie Server use of Java Objects like BigDecimal or Date for all Thrift supported languages on none wrapped structs